guan-wei-huang31/leetcode-solution/0383-RansomNote/README.md

   ```

 - Time Complexity: O(m + n)
+  m is ransomNote length, and n is magazine length.
   Each character is processed once, making the solution linear in time complexity.

 - Space Complexity: O(1)